altmp/altv-docs-gta/articles/tutorials/stream_objects.md

 ﻿# Stream Objects
 This tutorial will show how to add custom objects to your server.
-For this tutorial we will use [Billboard Props Pack by War_Reporter](https://www.gta5-mods.com/maps/billboard-props-pack-addon).
+For this tutorial we will use the [alt:V logo](https://github.com/deluvas1911/altv_logo/releases/download/release/altvlogo.zip).

 ## Suggested tools
 * [Open IV](https://openiv.com/)